Taimur-Shabbir/taimur-shabbir.github.io/_posts/2022-04-02-SQL-Ecommerce.md

 <img src="{{ site.url }}{{ site.baseurl }}/images/ecommerceImages/most_profitable_ccategories.png" alt="None">

+### Interpretation & Takeaway

+Toys and Electronics are the best-performing categories when it comes to total profit, accounting for nearly 52% of all profit.
+The two products (not product categories) that generated the greatest amount of profit belong to these 2 product categories (Colorbuds = Electronics & Action Figure = Toys)

+Sports & Outdoors generated just over half a million dollars in revenue.
+Combined with the findings in Query 5, we see that there could be an opportunity to focus on manufacturing new Sports & Outdoors products that take sell better in Winter.
+This could be something as simple as skis & snowboards for children.
+I believe Maven Toys has a good opportunity here.

 ## Q3) What products are high margin and which ones are low margin?